13Wise/Exadel-Task1/Task4/README.md

 	5.1) created docker-compose.yml and build it... i have apache, postgres and jenkins...
+For 5 nodes i used command : docker-compose up --scale apache=5 -d

 	![alt text](https://s3.eu-west-1.amazonaws.com/by.bucket-exadel/t4-dockercomp.png)